 If any of these tips sound good to you, pick ONE and go with it!

 Remember that stress management is a lifelong journey.
 Your stress management routine will change over time.
-And, stress is inevitable.
-But, working on a regular stress management routine that works for you can help keep it at bay!
+Stress is inevitable, however, working on a regular stress management routine that works for you can help keep it at bay!

 Drink Plenty of Water